 Either you’ve had the best intentions of getting your Drone Pilot License and you’ve been too busy.
 Or it wasn’t even on your radar until recently.
-Either way you’ve likely had a couple weeks of social distancing and increasing boredom at home!

 Over the last few years I’ve worked with dozens of pilots to help them get trained and get licensed to fly drones legally in Canada.
 While making lots of mistakes along the way we’ve developed expertise and a successful road map.
 Hopefully this post helps you to get your license with minimum false starts and wasted effort.